 The most common surgery for brain tumors is craniotomy, in which the skull is opened.
 Some brain tumors can be removed with little or no damage to the brain.
 However, many grow in areas that make them difficult or impossible to remove without destroying important parts of the brain.

 MD Anderson's Children's Cancer Hospital has the latest, leading-edge equipment, called functional MRI or fMRI, to help map the area and make surgery more accurate.

-Many pediatric brain tumors can be treated successfully with surgery alone.
+Many childhood brain tumors can be treated successfully with surgery alone.
 If additional treatment is necessary, surgery may help by reducing the size of the tumor before radiation or chemotherapy.

 When a brain tumor is in a challenging location, our neurosurgeons can use this innovative open MRI system that allows them to view the tumor during surgery.
 This helps them remove as much of the tumor as possible without damaging other parts of the brain.
 MD Anderson's Brainsuite is the first in the world of its type.

 Radiation therapy may be able to stop or slow the growth of childhood brain tumors that cannot be removed with surgery.
 It generally is not used for children younger than 3 years.
 Radiation therapy may be used:

 - As the main treatment if surgery is not possible

 - After surgery to destroy remaining tumor cells